insighio/docs/content/cloudplatform/ui/transformations/_index.en.md

 weight: 5300
 ---

-With the transformations service, users can define rules to transform incoming messages.
-The service listens for incoming messages and applies user-defined mathematical formulas to create higher-level measurements.
+With the transformations service, users can define rules to transform device-originated messages.
+A transformation rule is defined for a set of devices and contains one or more formulas that will be applied to incoming device messages to generate higher-level measurements.
+The service listens for incoming messages and applies the transformation rules in real-time.
 For example, users can define transformations to:

 - transform the unit of a measurement (e.g., Celcius to Fahrenheit)
 - calculate a new quantity that is derived from one or more measurements (e.g., calculate the absolute value of a measurement, define a polynomial that depends on multiple first-level measurements, etc.)

 The generated result is stored as a new measurement, with a user-defined name and unit.
+This higher-level measurement has the same timestamp as the first-level measurement it was calculated upon.
 It is then treated by the Console as another device measurement and can be plotted in dashboards, monitored in alarms and used in the integrations service.

 {{% notice note %}}
 Project viewers cannot create transformation rules.
 Also, project editors cannot delete already created transformations.
 The relevant buttons are disabled.